Geisinger Health System: History

+Geisinger was named after iron magnate George Geisinger by his widow, Abigail Geisinger.
+The George F. Geisinger Memorial Hospital was founded in Danville in 1915 and later became Geisinger Medical Center.

 Geisinger Health Plan, a subsidiary health management organization (HMO), was started in 1985.

-On December 4, 2012, it was announced that Geisinger Health System and Lewistown Hospital had signed a non-binding letter of intent for a merger.
-Geisinger's Frank Trembulak said the non-binding letter refers to the specifics of how the merger will work and that there is a "binding agreement to merge".

-Independent physicians have opposed a merger with Geisinger, stating that with the presence of a Geisinger clinic in Lewistown and with Geisinger offering health insurance, a monopoly might result from the merger, ultimately hurting instead of helping local healthcare.
-The full merger and integration of Geisinger-Lewistown Hospital into Geisinger Health System received final approval from the Pennsylvania Attorney General and the Pennsylvania Department of Health and the new Geisinger-Lewistown Hospital became effective on November 1, 2013.

-From 2001 through mid 2015, Glenn Steele served as Geisinger's president and chief executive officer.
+From 2001 through mid 2015, Glenn Steele served as Geisinger's president and chief executive officer (CEO).
 Steele left Geisinger in 2015, with David Feinberg joining as president and CEO.
-In December 2018, Jaewon Ryu was named interim president and CEO.
-Prior to the announcement, he previously served as the health system's executive vice president and chief medical officer since 2016.
+In December 2018, Jaewon Ryu became president and CEO.
+Ryu formerly served as the health system's executive vice president and chief medical officer since 2016.

+On April 26, 2023, Kaiser Permanente announced it would acquire Geisinger.
+As part of the deal, Geisinger would operate as an independent subsidiary, folded into a new non-profit group called Risant Health; the transaction was completed on March 31, 2024.
+Terry Gilliland became president and CEO of Geisinger, while Jaewon Ryu became CEO of Risant Health.

 About

 Geisinger Health System serves over half a million patients across multiple states in the Northeastern United States.
 Geisinger's primary geographical area of coverage is central and northeastern Pennsylvania.
-As of September 2021, it operates 11 hospitals as well as a number of smaller clinical care facilities and pharmacies.

 The organization offers internal health insurance plans to the public within its coverage area.
 Geisinger also conducts medical research and operates both Geisinger Commonwealth School of Medicine and the Geisinger-Lewistown School of Nursing.
 The organization also has a charitable arm, the Geisinger Foundation.